I’m a linguistics phd student and a teaching assistant at the Center for Cognitive Science of Language at the University of Nova Gorica.

 I got my BA and MA in Italian language and literature and Russian studies at University of Ljubljana, Slovenia.

-My main research interests are in generative syntax and language acquisition.
-I am mainly working on Slavic clitics.
+My main research interests are in generative syntax, morphology and language acquisition.
+I am mainly working on Slavic and Romance languages.
 I am a part of the project The behavior of Czech and Slovene clitics at CKZJ.

 I am also a founder of Grammelot – an online language school, where I teach Italian, Russian and Slovene languages.
 You are very welcome to join any of the classes!

-When I am not researching or teaching, I enjoy playing squash, running an occasional halfmarathon, hiking in the mountains (as probably most of the Slovenians) and watch the NBA in the early morning hours (Luka77).
-I struggle with the X-box thingy, but firmly believe that perseverance and good will is the key for everything .
+When I am not researching or teaching, I enjoy playing squash, waking up at 4AM to hike the Alps (as probably most of the Slovenians) and as of the beginning of 2026 – singing in a choir.
+I struggle with the X-box thingy, but firmly believe that perseverance and good will is the key for everything.